mozilla/release-services/src/releng_docs/taskcluster.rst

 1. Running tests
 ----------------

-First we check that all projects build sucessfully.
+First we check that all projects build successfully.
 This includes linting, tests, etc...::

     % make build-all